codehub-kirans/team-health-check/README.md

 ## Running the application locally

 1. Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), download the pocketbase binary for your platform from https://pocketbase.io/docs/.
+Current supported version of Pocketbase is 0.22.
+Download the zipped binary from [here](https://github.com/pocketbase/pocketbase/releases/tag/v0.22.33).
 Extract the contents of the downloaded archive under the backend directory

 2. Start the backend server.
 The db migration scripts automatically run on first startup to setup the db tables.